Crab, brown or edible

 In April 2010 Welsh Government assumed full responsibility for inshore fisheries management in Wales.
 Prior to this the inshore fisheries were regulated by two separate Sea Fisheries Committees (SFC) established under the Sea Fisheries Regulation Act 1966, each with their own geographically relevant set of byelaws.
 Crustacean fisheries are the mainstay of the Welsh fishing industry.
 A review of all fisheries legislation in Wales commenced in January 2012 with the remit to review all items to ensure they are fit for purpose.
-Given the importance of the crustacean fishery, this was one of the first fisheries to be considered, and a review of their management provisions is currently taking place.
+Given the importance of the crustacean fishery, this was one of the first fisheries to be considered.

 Fisheries in Wales are managed by various sectors of the Welsh Fishermen’s Association, who decide upon Sea Fisheries Legislation, or ‘by-laws’, which are then implemented by the Welsh Assembly Government.
 In Wales, unlike the rest of the UK, fisheries regulations are able to extend out to the 12 mile limit which allows for any management measures adopted to be more effective.

 Crab stocks are managed primarily through fishing effort limitation and technical conservation measures.
 Measures include a Minimum Landing Size (MLS) for crabs of 140mm and a ban on the landing of crab claws.